RitzCarltonCarService/RitzCarltonCarService/README.md

 * Ride share functionality
 * A management console that managers can use to add driver accounts, schedule driver shifts, and view all data for past and future pickups
 * A map and directions feature for the driver console
-* A more reactive series of app state changes and notifications for both the user and driver consoles immediately before, during, and after pickup (making use of Socket.IO)
+* A more reactive series of app state changes and notifications for both the user and driver consoles immediately before, during, and after pickup (using Socket.IO)
 * Driver time card tracking